-The three lock bits in Hardware Security Byte (See 'In-System Programming' section) are programmed according to Table 24 provide different level of protection for the on-chip code and data located in FM0 and FM1.
+The three lock bits in Hardware Security Byte (see "In-System-Programming" section) are programmed according to Table 27 provide different level of protection for the on-chip code and data located in FM0 and FM1.

-The only way to write this bits are the parallel mode.
-They are set by default to level 3.
+The only way to write these bits are the parallel mode.
+They are set by default to level 4

-Table 24.
+Table 27.
 Program Lock bit

-Program Lock bits Security Level LB0 LB1 LB2 Protection Description 1 U U U No program lock features enabled.
-2 Р U U Parallel programming of the Flash is disabled.
+Pro gram Lo ck Bits Security Level ' I IBO I IBI I IB2 LB2 Protection Description 1 J J U No program lock features enabled.
+MOVC instruction executed from external program memory returns non coded data.
+2 Р U U MOVC instructions executed from external program memory are barred to return code bytes from internal memory, EA is sampled and latched on reset, and further parallel programming of the Flash is disabled.
 3 U Р U Same as 2, also verify through parallel programming interface is disabled.
-This is the factory defaul programming.
-4 U U Р Same as 3
+4 U U Р Same as 3, also external execution is disabled if code roll over beyond 7FFFh

-Note: 1.
 Program Lock bits

+U: unprogrammed

-U: unprogrammed P: programmed
+P: programmed

-WARNING: Security level 2, 3 and 4 should only be programmed after Flash and Core verification.
+WARNING: Security level 2 and 3 should only be programmed after Flash and Core verification.